-It may be cold and it may just snow…. perhaps a few of these fun free and cheap winter things to do in Cincinnati will help you get out and enjoy our fine city!
+It may be cold and it may just snow…. perhaps a few of these fun things to do in Cincinnati (which also happen to be free and cheap) will help you get out and enjoy our fine city this winter!

 Free and Cheap Things to do in Cincinnati All Winter:

-Great Parks of Hamilton County offers a number of winter events that happen inside and outside.
-You do have to have a park sticker to get into the park and it’s currently $10/car for all of 2017.
+Great Parks of Hamilton County offers a number of fun winter events that happen both inside and outside.
+You do have to have a park sticker to get into the park and it’s currently $10/car for all of 2019.
 Click here for the Great Parks event calendar.

 The 21c Museum Hotel has two floors of art galleries that are free and always open (24/7) unless they have a private event.
 Click here to see their current exhibition.
 The 21C Museum Hotel is right across from the Aronoff Center for the Arts.